adieyal/sd-dynamic-prompts/docs/tutorial.md

     }
     band

-`__gems__` is a wildcard and will act as a variant the uses every gem in gems.txt.
-Note, the name of the wildcard is the same as the name of the file, i.e. gems.txt without the .txt at the end.
+`__gems__` is a wildcard and will act as a variant that uses every gem in gems.txt.
+Note the name of the wildcard is the same as the name of the file, i.e., gems.txt without the .txt at the end.
 We then add a double underscore `__` to the beginning and end of the wildcard.

 Neat!